Dwanith/STAT-627-Project-Report/README.md

 1. The dataset is of the .sav file format, please ensure you download the dataset which is attached in this repository

-2. We have included a .qmd, .pdf, .sav and a readme file in the repository
+2. We have included a .qmd, .pdf and a readme file in the repository